-If you are enrolled in one of these plans, the additional amount is added to you’re OTC debit card in most cases.
+If you are enrolled in one of these plans, the additional amount is usually added to your OTC debit card.

 Another Flex Card style benefit is the healthy food card.
-While most Medicare Advantage plans issue a separate card with a select amount, some carriers like Unitedhealth care allow you to use the entire OTC benefit on either over-the-counter items or healthy food.
+While most Medicare Advantage plans issue a separate card with a select amount, some carriers like UnitedHealthcare allow you to use the entire OTC benefit on over-the-counter items or healthy food.

 Beneficiaries with healthy food benefits can use these cards to purchase items such as fish, poultry, nuts, and fresh fruits and vegetables.
 Healthy food benefits can be used at participating locations such as Winn Dixie, Walmart, and Publix.